Antike Statue mit Handy

 To him, irritation is one of his most important sources of inspiration, which he defines as the ability to be amazed.
 This ability does not necessarily raise new questions for research.
 Rather, it inspires Christopher Degelmann to question irreconcilable structures in academia, which will be one of the topics in his conversation with Peter-André Alt.

-In cooperation with Die Junge Akademie
+In collaboration with Die Junge Akademie

 Christopher Degelmann